William Edmondstoune Aytoun

-William Edmondstoune Aytoun FRSE (21 June 1813 – 4 August 1865) was a Scottish poet, lawyer by training, and professor of rhetoric and belles lettres at the University of Edinburgh.
+William Edmondstoune "W. E." Aytoun FRSE (21 June 1813 – 4 August 1865) was a Scottish poet, lawyer by training, and professor of rhetoric and belles lettres at the University of Edinburgh.
 He published poetry, translation, prose fiction, criticism and satire and was a lifelong contributor to the Edinburgh literary periodical Blackwood's Magazine.
 He was also a collector of Scottish ballads.

 In the early 1850s, Professor Aytoun lent his name as a supporter of the fledgling National Association for the Vindication of Scottish Rights.
 His distinctive legacy as a teacher has led to him being called the 'first modern professor of English Literature'.

 Early life and education

-William Aytoun was born at 21 Abercromby Place in the New Town of Edinburgh, the only son of Joan Keir (1771–1861) and Roger Aytoun WS (1769–1843), Director of the Chancery of Scotland.
+Aytoun was born at 21 Abercromby Place in the New Town of Edinburgh, the only son of Joan Keir (1771–1861) and Roger Aytoun WS (1769–1843), Director of the Chancery of Scotland.
 His parents were both Episcopalians.

 To his mother, a woman of culture, he owed his early fondness for literature (including ballad poetry), his political sympathies, and his admiration for the House of Stuart.
 He also counted poet Sir Robert Aytoun (died 1638) among his relatives.

 At the age of eleven years William was sent to the Edinburgh Academy, and subsequently entered the University of Edinburgh.

 Travels and writings

-William Aytoun published his first book, Poland, Homer, and other Poems, in 1832, at the age of 19.
+Aytoun published his first book, Poland, Homer, and other Poems, in 1832, at the age of 19.
 This work expressed fervent concern for the cause of Poland.

-In 1833 he journeyed to London where he spent a few months studying law, but decided in September of that year to travel on to Aschaffenburg where he studied German.
+In 1833, he journeyed to London where he spent a few months studying law, but decided in September of that year to travel on to Aschaffenburg where he studied German.
 While in Germany he made a blank verse translation of the first part of Goethe's Faust; but it was never published, forestalled by other translations.
 He remained in Germany until April 1834.

 On returning to Scotland, Aytoun resumed his legal studies in his father's chambers.
 He was admitted a writer to the signet in 1835, and five years later certified a Scottish lawyer.
 By his own confession, though he followed the law, he never could "overtake" it.

 Aytoun was a contributor to the Edinburgh literary periodical Blackwood's Magazine, beginning in 1836 with the magazine's acceptance of his translations from Uhland.
 In 1839 he joined the staff of Blackwood's, an association which he maintained until the end of his life.
 His contributions to the periodical included humorous prose stories, such as The Glenmutchkin Railway, How I Became a Yeoman, and How I Stood for the Dreepdaily Burghs, a partly autobiographical novel, Norman Sinclair, and the work upon which his reputation as a poet is chiefly based, his Lays of the Scottish Cavaliers (1848).

-In around 1841 Aytoun became acquainted with Theodore Martin, and in association with him wrote a series of humorous articles on the fashions and follies of the time, in which were interspersed the verses which afterwards became popular as the Bon Gaultier Ballads (1855).
+In around 1841, Aytoun became acquainted with Theodore Martin, and in association with him wrote a series of humorous articles on the fashions and follies of the time, in which were interspersed the verses which afterwards became popular as the Bon Gaultier Ballads (1855).